rodrigoofig/stockAI/README.md

 StockAI simplifies and automates inventory management by:
 - **Stock Tracking:** Automatically deducts ingredient quantities whenever a dish is prepared.
-- **AI Automated Reordering:** Uses a cron job to analyze stock with an LLM integration to generate orders via API, email, or by generating a PDF shopping list if suppliers are unavailable.
+- **AI Automated Reordering:** Uses a cron job to analyze stock with an AI integration to generate orders via API, email, or by generating a PDF shopping list if suppliers are unavailable.
 - **AI-powered Receipt Uploads:** Upload a receipt, and StockAI uses AI to extract the purchased items and update the stock database.
 - **User Interface Tabs:**
   - **Orders Tab:** Place and track orders.